-Regular readers of The Jenny Evolution know how much I love love LOVE children’s books.
+Regular readers of Mommy Evolution know how much I love love LOVE children’s books.
 I truly believe that reading can be the gateway to expanding a child’s world, including teaching them about other cultures.

 Which is why I’m so thrilled to announce that I’m joining in the Multicultural Children’s Book Day along with some unbelievably amazing bloggers!

 And there’s still time to sign up to be a book reviewer!
 You can either be a blogger or have a strong online presence on Facebook, YouTube or Instagran.
 (See details at the end of this post.)